gitpod-io/gitpod/docs/self-hosted/install/nodes.md

         # Depending on the types of node you operate that may cause image builds to fail or not perform well.
 We recommend you give the Docker daemon
         # fast storage on the node, e.g. an SSD.
         hostDindData: /mnt/disks/ssd0/docker
-      wsSync:
+      wsDaemon:
         # Workspace data is stored on the nodes.
 This setting configures where on the ndoe the workspace data lives.
         # The faster this location is (in terms of IO) the faster workspaces will initialize.
         hostWorkspaceArea: /mnt/disks/ssd0/workspaces
     ```
- 2. Do a `helm upgrade --install -f values.nodes.yaml gitpod .` to apply the changes.
+ 2. Do a `helm upgrade --install -f values.custom.yaml gitpod gitpod.io/gitpod` to apply the changes.

+    > Note that Helm does _not_ merge hierarchies in a single file.
+Please make sure there is only ever _one_ `components` hierarchy or the last one overwrites all previous values.